adamcroom/mediator/_posts/2015-04-13-zeroing-in-on-email.md

 ### Archive feature

-This is native to Gmail, but&#8211;holy cow&#8211;it's nice to finally have.
+This is native to Gmail, but–holy cow–it's nice to finally have.
 Reply to email (or don't), archive it.
 Simple.

 ### Clean design